ryanzec/angular-koajs-seed/README.md

 Since this uses KoaJS, It requires generator support so you need to use use Node version v0.11.9+.

-This also generate source maps for SASS so SASS 3.3 rc2+ needs to be installed .
+This also generate source maps for SASS so SASS 3.3+ needs to be installed.

 * Download the repository
 * Make sure you have the following npm packages installed globally:
-  * grunt-cli
+  * gulp
   * bower
   * karma (if you want you do unit testing, and you SHOULD)
   * dalek-cli (if you wanted to do UI unit testing/integration testing, and you should)